hartwigmedical/hmftools/sv-linx/README.md

 - SVs are marked as having either 1 or both breakends in fragile sites
 - SVs are marked as having either 1 or both breakends in known LINE elements
 - breakends within or upstream (by default by 100K beses) of genes are marked with all valid transcripts
-- calculate a 'long DEL and DUP' length is calculated for each sample (see below)
+- a 'long DEL and DUP' length is calculated for each sample (see below)
 - SVs are marked with their replication timing
 - LOH events are identified and the linking breakends marked
 - a min and max ploidy is calculated from copy number data